Sulphur Bath in Tbilisi: What Is It Really Like?

 What to bring with you

-The rooms are really steamy and the water is almost sceriously hot, hovering around 40°C. So if you only take one thing to the baths, I would make it a bottle of water.
+The rooms are really steamy and the water is seriously hot, hovering around 40°C. So if you only take one thing to the baths, I would make it a bottle of water.
 Apart from this, we brought swimmers, a towel, and a bag for our wet stuff.
 I made sure I had a hair band to tie my hair up so that it didn’t get in the sulphury water too.

 There are showers there, so if you wanted to shower, bring your shower gel, shampoo etc. or just go back to your accommodation to shower (bear in mind that showering at the baths will eat into your booked hour).
 For a small fee, you can hire a towel, slippers etc. Make sure you ask about this before going into the room.